PickNikRobotics/deep_grasp_demo/README.md

   ./dexnet_install.sh {cpu|gpu}
   ```

-2) Download the pre-trained models
+2) Download the pretrained models
   ```
   ./dexnet_deps/gqcnn/scripts/downloads/models/download_models.sh
   ```

 ### ROS Packages
 #### Deep Grasping Packages
 For now it is recommended to create a new workspace to prevent conflicts between packages.
-This will especially be helpful if you want to use Gazebo with the demos.
+This will be especially helpful if you want to use Gazebo with the demos.
 ```
 mkdir -p ~/ws_grasp/src
 cd ~/ws_grasp/src